RubyaAfrin/visual_representation_of_Tabular_EHR_for_SCA_prediction/README.md

-# Visual Representation of Tabular EHRs Data for Predicting Sudden Cardiac Arrest
+# A Uniform Visual Representation of Tabular EHRs Data for Predicting Sudden Cardiac Arrest

 This project is focused on developing a universal visualization of tabular EHRs data and predicting Sudden Cardiac Arrest (SCA) using deep CNN models.